cdapio/hydrator-plugins/core-plugins/docs/JavaScript-transform.md

 Description
 -----------
-Executes user-provided Javascript that transforms one record into zero or more records.
+Executes user-provided JavaScript that transforms one record into zero or more records.
-Input records are converted into JSON objects which can be directly accessed in Javascript.
+Input records are converted into JSON objects which can be directly accessed in JavaScript.
 The transform expects to receive a JSON object as input, which it can process and emit zero or more records or emit error using the provided emitter object.